Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ![Corinne's overview of viewing AR with ARpoise](images/hiddenhistories-ARviewingWorkflow_v3a_1024w.png)

-Due to a change in smartphone hardware that is happening right now, there are currently two different client applications implemented for Android and iOS.
+NOTE: Due to a change in smartphone hardware that is slowing happening right now, there are currently two different client applications implemented for Android and iOS.
 We expect to merge them in a year or so.

 - The **ARpoise app** is a geolocative AR app that runs on most available iOS and Android smartphones.
   - **Geolocative** augments are placed in the real world using GPS coordinates and seem to float around in space.
 Any AR artworks developed for this app can also run on the newer AR-vos app.
-  - The **ARpoise app can be downloaded** from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
+  - The **ARpoise app can be downloaded** here from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).

 - The **AR-vos app** provides both geolocative and image trigger AR functionality.
   - **Image trigger AR** uses A.I. computer vision technology to recognize images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) and place augments relative to those images.
 The functionality will be extended to the newer SLAM functionality (Simultaneous Localization and Mapping) that automatically on the fly creates a 3D model of your surroundings in the smartphone and places augments in this space.
-  - The **AR-vos app can be downloaded** from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARvos) Store and the Apple [App Store](https://apps.apple.com/us/app/ar-vos/id1483218444).
+  - The **AR-vos app can be downloaded** here from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARvos) Store and the Apple [App Store](https://apps.apple.com/us/app/ar-vos/id1483218444).

   - **The AR-vos app only works on newer model smartphones.
 Please check these links to see if your smartphone works with the AR-vos app, and let us know if it does NOT work!**
     - On iPhones, it only works on the iPhone SE or iPhone **6s** (NOT iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).